kkga/ter/docs/customize/index.md

-Learn about customizing Minmi output.
+Learn about customizing the output.